-- 1. To maintain the rural and scenic character of the back roads and byways thereby protecting the rural scenic quality of the town whenever possible. - 2.
-To provide and maintain a safe, energy efficient, and cost-effective transportation system integrating all modes of travel (auto, pedestrian, bicycle, and mass transit) and meeting the needs of the public in a manner consistent with the other goals, policies and recommendations of this Town Plan. - 3.
+- 1. To maintain the rural and scenic character of the back roads and byways thereby protecting the rural scenic quality of the town whenever possible. - To provide and maintain a safe, energy efficient, and cost-effective transportation system integrating all modes of travel (auto, pedestrian, bicycle, and mass transit) and meeting the needs of the public in a manner consistent with the other goals, policies and recommendations of this Town Plan. - 3.
 To provide a safe system for pedestrians to move about the village.
-This should include engaging town residents in a planning process to identify areas of most significant need. - 4.
-To engage in a discussion regarding the need and associated opportunities for bicycle facilities.
+This should include engaging town residents in a planning process to identify areas of most significant need.

 - 1. It is the policy of the town to consider public input prior to a decision to substantially change the maintenance level, surface treatment, or class of a town road. - 2.
-When determining which roads to pave and when, it is the policy of the town to evaluate traffic volume, safety and maintenance costs against other factors, such as the up-front cost of paving and
+When determining which roads to pave and when, it is the policy of the town to evaluate traffic volume, safety and maintenance costs against other factors, such as the up-front cost of paving and base improvements that may be necessary to support a paved surface and the potential quality-of-life impacts to residents.

-- base improvements that may be necessary to support a paved surface and the potential quality-of-life impacts to residents. - 3.
-When addressing road improvements on Class 3 roads, particularly roads that are prone to flood or erosion damage during hazard events, it is the policy of the town to improve culverts and bridges in accordance with current standards. - 4.
+- 3. When addressing road improvements on Class 3 roads, particularly roads that are prone to flood or erosion damage during hazard events, it is the policy of the town to improve culverts and bridges in accordance with current standards. - 4.
 It is the policy of the town to integrate land use and transportation planning by encouraging concentrated growth in areas served by an adequate highway system. - 5.
 It is the policy of the town to cooperate with other communities in the region through the TRORC and its Transportation Advisory Committee to ensure that the region's transportation system is developed in a well-coordinated manner that recognizes and balances the needs and desires of each community. - 6.
 It is the policy of the town to consider the relationship of a road to surrounding features of the landscape when planning improvements needed to safely accommodate increasing traffic. - 7.
-It is the policy of the town to retain Class 4 roads, trails, and other public rights-of-way as public resources. - 8.
-It is the policy of the Town to support any efforts to expand the shoulders of Route 110 and Route 113. - 9.
-It is the policy of the town to maintain a reliable and up-to-date inventory of existing culverts and structures, coupled with a short and long range plan for replacement and upsizing.
+It is the policy of the town to retain Class 4 roads, trails, and other public rights-of-way as public resources. - It is the policy of the Town to support any efforts to expand the shoulders of Route 110 and Route 113. - 9.
+It is the policy of the town to maintain a reliable and up-to-date inventory of existing culverts and structures, coupled with a short and long range plan for replacement and upsizing. - 10.
+To engage in a discussion regarding the need and associated opportunities for bicycle facilities.

 - 1. The Selectboard should develop a town highway capital plan and schedule that will guide maintenance and road infrastructure investments in the future. - 2.
 The Town should conduct a planning process that considers possible multi-modal improvements in the Village Center that would enhance pedestrian connectivity and safety.
 Such processes should also consider public parking and bicycle facilities. - 3.
-The Town should pursue opportunities to build a trail or bicycle network that would increase recreational opportunities in the community. - 4.
-The Vermont Agency of Transportation should prioritize the replacement of the bridges on 110 at each end of the village in accordance with current standards.
+The Town should pursue opportunities to build a trail or bicycle network that would increase recreational opportunities in the community.

-XII.
+XIII.
 Energy